vivarni/Vivarni.CBE/README.md

 Want to experiment without your own DB?
 See the sample projects in `sample/`.
 It demonstrates an end-to-end flow on a local SQLite and Postgres database!

-## Features ✨

-- 📂 Data Sources: file system and HTTP providers for CBE Open Data.
-- 🗄️ Storage Backends: interfaces and implementations for relational DBs (SQL Server, Sqlite).
-- 🧩 Easy extensibility to other database types via the `ICbeDataStorage` interface.
-- 🧬 Schema & Entities: strongly-typed `Entities` with mappings and descriptors.
-- 🔄 Synchronization State: import tracking via `ICbeSynchronisationStateRegistry` implementations.
-- 🖥️ A sample application showing end-to-end flow.
+## Have a local copy of CBE data; synchronized daily

+1️⃣ Pull data from [the official sources](https://economie.fgov.be/en/themes/enterprises/crossroads-bank-enterprises/services-everyone/public-data-available-reuse/cbe-open-data) of the Belgian Governement.
+2️⃣ Maybe cache the files somewhere, using [some storage](https://github.com/vivarni/Vivarni.CBE/blob/master/src/Vivarni.CBE/DataStorage/ICbeDataStorage.cs) available.
+3️⃣ Store the actual data in a [database/storage](https://github.com/vivarni/Vivarni.CBE/blob/develop/src/Vivarni.CBE/DataSources/ICbeDataSourceCache.cs) of your liking
+4️⃣ Use it in your code as a repository, EF Core DbSet, or service

 ## Quickstart 🚀
+This section shows a simplified, but concrete example of how the package can be used to create a simple that —ultimately— allows you to search CBE data locally.
+We have other examples in the [samples](https://github.com/vivarni/Vivarni.CBE/blob/develop/ssamples)  directory that may give more inspiration.
+A quick overview:
+  * Search with _EF Core_ and _Sqlite_.
+  * User-friendly web interface, using _Dapper_ and _Postgres_.
+  * Generate SQL statements to create configurable tables (DDL)

+Back to the concrete example of we can create a simple console app that allows you to search CBE data locally:

 ### 1. Get the data
 Create an account on the [official CBE website](https://economie.fgov.be/en/themes/enterprises/crossroads-bank-enterprises/services-everyone/public-data-available-reuse/cbe-open-data).
 With username/password you can download the public open data.
+1️⃣

-### 2. Install via NuGet
+### 2. Configure
-Consume the package from your own solution via NuGet.
+After installing the packages,

 ```bash
 dotnet add package Vivarni.CBE